 Recent news

-2023 - We had a brilliant time in Austria at the Affinity proteomics conference - well done to Anna, Jack, Brian and Lucy who made it fun.
+2024 - We had a brilliant time in Austria at the Affinity proteomics conference - well done to Anna, Jack, Brian and Lucy who made it fun.
+Especially well done to Lucy who won a Poster prize!

 2023 - Congratulations to Amy for passing her viva in January